zopefoundation/ZEO/README.rst

 In the example above, SSL is enabled in it's simplest form:

-- The cient expects the server to have a signed certificate, which the client validates.
+- The client expects the server to have a signed certificate, which the client validates.

 - The server server host name ``zeo.example.com`` is checked against